 Zinc Plated Parts

 Steel is commonly used for fabricating different components such as nuts, bolts, and fasteners.
-These steel parts are used in hundreds of different applications all over the world.
+These steel parts are in use in hundreds of different applications all over the world.
 Steel is chosen due to its tensile and shear strength.
 However, the downside to this material is that it can easily rust.
 Therefore it can eventually jeopardise the component’s performance.
 Consequently, slowly diminishing the component’s strength and longevity.

 One common solution for this, is to use zinc plating on these steel parts.
 Zinc plating, when applied through electroplating, has great lubricity and an impressive heat resistance.
 This makes it ideal for use in high-temperature applications.
 Electroplating these parts with a blue zinc coating can help parts attain their need for enhanced protection against corrosion, without breaking the bank.
 Electroplating provides a uniform and attractive finish that lasts for many years.